kiranandcode/python-projects/C++inPyth/readme.md

 Java was initially my first preference.
 However, I love Java's Libraries and syntax.
 It's comfortable and easy to use.
 However it's requirement of a JVM (I realize that this is debatably the main selling point of Java), makes it less flexible than I would like.

+C++ was my final decision.
+Powerful but homely, expansive and complex.
+These are all values I treasure in a programming language.
+It's expansive nature make it a suitable complement to Python's simpler api.